reduxjs/redux/docs/introduction/GettingStarted.md

 ## Basic Example

-The whole state of your app is stored in an object tree inside a single _store_.
+The whole global state of your app is stored in an object tree inside a single _store_.
 The only way to change the state tree is to emit an _action_, an object describing what happened.
-To specify how the actions transform the state tree, you write pure _reducers_.
+To specify how the actions transform the state tree, you write pure _reducer_ functions that calculate a new state based on the old state and the action.

-That's it!

 ```js
 import { createStore } from 'redux'